 However, visitors in the Government-controlled area who wish to go to the occupied area may cross from the Ledra Palace checkpoint in Nicosia for a one-day trip only.
 No formalities or advance arrangements are required.
 It is sufficient to inform a Police Officer of the Republic of Cyprus at the checkpoint of their intention.
 They will be allowed to go through to the buffer zone, which is controlled by the United Nations Peacekeeping Force (UNFICYP) who in turn will let them proceed to the occupied area.
 It is advisable to carry a passport or identity card solely as proof of identity if requested.
 Under no circumstances must visitors allow their passports to be stamped by the Turkish Cypriot "authorities".

-Organised groups of more than five persons are not allowed through the checkpoint.
-Nor are cars allowed to go through.
-The entry crossing is open from 08:00 to 13:00 and daily visitors to the occupied area must return by 17:00, as overnight stays are not permitted.
+Organised groups of more than five people are not allowed through the checkpoint.
+Cars are not allowed to go through.

 |Animals originating from an EU country and accompanied by the relative validated documents and which fulfil the provisions set below, can enter into the territory of the Republic of Cyprus without being subject to quarantine period or the need of an import permit.
 The animals should fulfil the following conditions:

 Have an electronic microchip incorporated into their body for verifying animal's identity.

 The information which would facilitate the verification of the owner's name, surname and address should also be attainable apart from identity's verification.